timheilman/scorebridge-cloud/README.md

 Notes from doing it.
 Problem: must verify "from" email address before cognito can use it in ses.

-1) setup a new ~/.aws/config profile and session like in [example_aws_config.txt](./example_aws_config.txt)
+1) setup a new ~/.aws/config profile and session for the serverless service/aws account, if it doesn't exist yet, like in [example_aws_config.txt](./example_aws_config.txt)
-1) e.g. `export SB_TEST_AWS_CLI_PROFILE=ScoreBridge-tmpenv-tdh-PowerUser-profile`
+2) e.g. `export SB_TEST_AWS_CLI_PROFILE=ScoreBridge-sbc00-tdh-PowerUser-profile`
-2) e.g. `npm run verifyEmail -- scorebridge8+tmpenv@gmail.com --profile ${SB_TEST_AWS_CLI_PROFILE}` .
+3) e.g. `npm run verifyEmail -- scorebridge8+tmpenv@gmail.com ` .
 That requires clicking a link sent to that address.
 No ConfigSet, yet.
-3) clicky your link
+4) clicky your link
-2) Deploy to the env. `npm run deploy<Env>`
+5) Deploy to the env. `npm run deploy<Env>`
+6) `aws sso login --profile ${SB_TEST_AWS_CLI_PROFILE}`
+7) * non-prod: run `npm run setRecaptchaSecrets<Env>`
-3) If prod, go into secrets manager and set the prod keys for recaptcha.
-For nonprod, run `npm run setRecaptchaSecrets<Env> -- --profile ${SB_TEST_AWS_CLI_PROFILE}`
+   * prod: go into secrets manager and set the prod keys for recaptcha.
-4) Go into SES and connect the verified identity to the configSet created by the deploy.
-This linkage cannot be made in serverless.ts because the creation of the cognito user pool resource tests the email-send and fails the resource creation if the address is not verified in SES, and we cannot pause the deployment to verify the address over at gmail.
-Couldn't quickly figure out how to do this with CLI so it's console only.
+8) Go into [SES verified identities](https://us-west-2.console.aws.amazon.com/ses/home?region=us-west-2#/verified-identities) and provide the verified identity a default ConfigSet: the one with a suffix of the <Env> deployed.
+(This linkage cannot be made in serverless.ts because the creation of the cognito user pool resource tests the email-send and fails the resource creation if the address is not verified in SES, and we cannot pause the deployment to verify the address over at gmail.
+Couldn't quickly figure out how to do this with CLI so it's console only.)
-5) `npm run exportEnv<Env>`
+9) `npm run exportEnv<Env>`
-5) run `npm run createAutomatedTestUsers`
+10) run `npm run createAutomatedTestUsers`
-6) `npm test` should pass
+11) `npm test` should pass
-7) run `npm run refreshExportedDetailsToWebapp`
+12) run `npm run refreshExportedDetailsToWebapp`
+13) in webapp,
+    * `npm start` in one terminal,
+    * `npm cypress:open` in another terminal
+    * select E2E testing
-8) cypress should pass
+    * tests should pass